scummos/dominion/README.md

  * Card association list: `Copper -> Estate, Estate -> Silver, Gold -> Province` (used for e.g. Remodel)
  * Yes/No decision: `choose option` or `ignore option` (e.g. Ill-Gotten Gains)
  * Choice: `choose option 1`, options are numbered starting from 1 in the order they appear on the card.
- * Choice with options: `choose option 1, discard (Curse, Estate, Copper)`; the "options" are any of the first three forms (e.g. Cellar)
+ * Choice with options: `choose option 1, discard (Curse, Estate, Copper)`; the "options" are any of the first three forms (e.g. Torturer reaction)
  * Choice list: `choose option 1, choose option 3` (e.g. Pawn)
  * Annotated fragments: `discard (Curse, Estate), ...`; these are used by some cards to process multiple options, and are optional for others to improve readability.
 For example, for Chapel, `trash (Curse, Copper)` and just `Curse, Copper` means the same.